Understanding and Working with the Endocannabinoid System

 Consuming full-spectrum cannabis oil results in an ‘Entourage Effect,’ meaning the interdependent elements of the oil work alongside each other and with the Endocannabinoid System to produce high yielding results.
 For example, the anti-inflammatory properties of CBD are greater when it is consumed with complementary cannabinoids and terpenes found within the cannabis plant.
 This is because the cannabinoids work in conjunction with one another to increase bioavailability and processing.

-noteCBD only uses broad-spectrum phytocannabinoid-rich hemp oil in its products to ensure optimal delivery and results within the Endocannabinoid System.
+noteCBD only uses FULL-spectrum phytocannabinoid-rich hemp oil in its products to ensure optimal delivery and results within the Endocannabinoid System.
 Daily consumption of noteCBD capsules and tinctures thus works with the body’s ECS to treat inflammation and bolster its strength overall, promoting equilibrium within our physiological systems and whole body health and wellness.
 As each segment of the Endocannabinoid System finds equilibrium, the entire body begins to feel the results.

 As research on the inner workings of the Endocannabinoid System and its relationship with cannabinoids continues, we learn more about ways to supplement and rebalance the body’s cannabinoid levels.
 More and more, the prevalence of medicinal cannabis and other cannabinoid-based medicines increases, thanks to the ever-widening truths of the therapeutic effects of supplementing the body’s ECS.